forlilab/Ringtail/README.md

 No filtering is performed if no filters are given.
 If both `--eworst` and `--score_percentile` are used together, the `--eworst` cutoff alone is used.
 The same is true of `--leworst` and `--le_percentile`.

+In addition to the filtering options outlined in the table below, ligands passing given filters can be clustered to provide a reduced set of dissimilar ligands based on Morgan fingerprints (`--mfpt_cluster`) or interaction (`--interaction_cluster`) fingerprints.
+Dissimilarity is measured by Tanimoto distance and clustering is performed with the Butina clustering algorithm.

 When filtering, the passing results are saved as a view in the database.
 This view is named `passing_results` by default.
 The user can specify a name for the view using the `--bookmark_name` option.
-Data for poses in a view may be accessed later using the `--new_data_from_bookmark` option.
+Data for poses in a view may be accessed later using the `--data_from_bookmark` option.
 When `max_miss` > 0 is used, a view is created for each combination of interaction filters and is named `<bookmark_name>_<n>` where n is the index of the filter combination in the log file (indexing from 0).

 Filtering may take from seconds to minutes, depending on the size of the database, roughly scaling as O(n) for n database Results rows (i.e. stored poses).
 One may also filter over a previous bookmark specified with the `--filter_bookmark` option.
 If using this option, the bookmarks specified by `--filter_bookmark` and `--bookmark_name` must be different.

-In our experience, it is faster to export the bookmark of interest as its own database with the `--export_bookmark_db` flag and perform additional sub-selection and export tasks from there.
+While not quite a filtering option, the user can provide a ligand name from a previously-run clustering and re-output other ligands that were clustered with that query ligand with `--find_similar_ligands`.
+The user is prompted at runtime to choose a specific clustering group from which to re-output ligands.
+Filtering/clustering will be performed from the same command-line call prior to this similarity search, but all subsequent output tasks will be performed on the group of similar ligands obtained with this option unless otherwise specified.

 ##### Other available outputs
 The primary outputs from `rt_process_vs.py` are the database itself (`write` mode) and the filtering log file (`read` mode).
 There are several other output options as well, intended to allow the user to further explore the data from a virtual screening.